First is Leeds Market

 This HUGE market starts at Vicar Lane and extends all the way down to the bus station.
 It’s one of the largest indoor markets in the world (don’t forget to look at the amazing roof from outside).
 It’s made up of four halls and most of the halls have row numbers or letters on signs above your head to help navigate.
 Cash only!
 Only three of the halls have sewing stalls in them and each stall is marked in red:

-There are three haberdashery type stalls at the top of the market when you enter off vicar lane.
+There are two haberdashery type stalls at the top of the market when you enter off vicar lane.
 (Great glass ceiling too!)

 – Top middle entrance: The Sewing Machine – a sewing machine repair shop but sells special feet, twin needles, etc and has some thread and zip deals.
 A few display stands outside, can’t browse inside but can ask for some weird machine attachment and he usually has it in a drawer somewhere.